ms264556/Hackery/pages/ZD1200OpenPfsensePorts.md

-# Configure pfSense for AP to ZoneDirector / Unleashed Dedicated Master communication
+# Connect APs to ZoneDirector / Unleashed over the public Internet

 You can use ZoneDirector or Unleashed Dedicated Master to manage APs at remote internet-connected locations, and tunnel selected traffic back to your network.